dcornwell9/hello-world/README.md

 # hello-world
 Example
-This is a sample "hello world!" repo created as an example
+This is a sample "goodbye pal!" repo created as an example

+Now we have added a feature branch: SampleBranch